JMarquee85/FreshLinuxInstall/README.md

 You will be prompted for sudo creds, so have the sticky note with your root password handy.

 # Stuff to Add
 - A message or log to determine packages that failed.
+- Change to zsh
+- Install ohmyzsh
+- Change aliases to point to ~/.zshrc and fix.